-The first year includes Introductory Medical Science, which covers integrated teaching in the components Physics I (Medicine), Chemistry for Medical Students and Cellular Biology.
-There is also teaching in Human Structure and Function, Introductory Clinical Studies and Human Behavlour.
+Year 1 includes Introductory Medical Science, which covers integrated teaching in the components Physics I (Medicine), Chemistry for Medical Students and Cellular Biology.
+This leads into Human Structure and Function I, an integrated subject consisting of Anatomy, Biochemistry and Pysiology.
+Introductory Clinical Studies commences in Session 1 and continues throughout the year and Human Behaviour I is taught in Session 2.